-Failure of a licensee to comply with a validly enforced subpoena duces tecum shall be grounds for disciplinary action. ${\tt JIM}$ ERTLE
+Failure of a licensee to comply with a validly enforced subpoena duces tecum shall be grounds for disciplinary action.
+JIM ERTLE registration fees to the Department of Revenue.
+The fee for personalized license plates will not be required.

-011702 S First Read 012402 Second Read and Referred S Civil & Criminal Jurisprudence Committee
+012402 Second Read and Referred S Civil & Criminal Jurisprudence Committee

 SB 966 - This act allows for a special license plate bearing the St. Louis College of Pharmacy emblem.
-To obtain the plate, a person must get a use authorization statement (for a \$25 contribution) from the St. Louis College of Pharmacy and present the statement along with any other documents which may be required and payment of a \$15 fee in addition to the regular registration fees to the Department of Revenue.
-The fee for personalized license plates will not be required.
+To obtain the plate, a person must get a use authorization statement (for a \$25 contribution) from the St. Louis College of Pharmacy and present the statement along with any other documents which may be required and payment of a \$15 fee in addition to the regular